e-conomic/client-side-application-course/README.md

    * Intro to __Electron__
    * Take your web app to the desktop OS X, Linux or Windows
    * Offline support for your application
- * Week 11 - project
+ * Week 11: Testing client-side applications
  * Week 12 - project
  * Week 13 - project